 Full Capture System Equivalency

-Full capture system equivalency is the trash load that would be reduced if full capture systems were installed, operated, and maintained for all storm drains that capture runoff from the relevant areas of land (for example: facilities or sites regulated by NPDES permits for discharges of stormwater associated with industrial activity, including construction activity).
+Full capture system equivalency is the trash load that would be reduced if full capture systems were installed, operated, and maintained for all storm drains that capture runoff from the relevant areas of land (e.g., facilities or sites regulated by NPDES permits for discharges of stormwater associated with industrial activity, including construction activity).
 The full capture system equivalency is a trash load reduction target that the permittee quantifies by using an approach, and technically acceptable and defensible assumptions and methods for applying the approach, subject to the approval of the permitting authority.

 Good Housekeeping BMPs